Collections & Resources

 Selection of resources is done from book reviews in professional and popular journals and magazines, subject bibliographies, annual lists of recommended titles, publishers catalogs, online sources, and patron requests.

 Collection and Resources

-The library keeps its collection vital by retaining or replacing useful material, and continuously removing those works which are worn, outdated, are of little historical significance, or are no longer in demand.
+The Library keeps its collection vital by retaining or replacing useful material, and continuously removing those works which are worn, outdated, contain obsolete information, or are no longer in demand.

 - to remove physically worn out or damaged volumes,

 - to remove duplicate copies of titles which have waned in popularity, eliminating the most worn or damaged, and